Assistant Community Administrator Blue Butterfly Village

 - Affordable housing certification (such as COS, CMH, CAM, RAM, AHM designations)

 - Minimum 2 year of experience in property management with supervisory experience guiding and overseeing staff.

 - Knowledgeable of Section 8 procedures, requirements of funding sources.

 - Current California driver's license and clean driving record.

 - Basic Microsoft operating system navigation: Outlook, Word, Excel, PowerPoint; Internet applications

 - Strong conflict resolution skills

-- Able to perform minor building maintenance and oversee maintenance performance of work orders
+- Able to perform minor building maintenance, oversee maintenance performance of work orders

-- Client- focused, prompt, collaborative/team player, regular attendance, adaptable, communicator, organized, consistent, compassionate, and conflict resolution
+- Client- focused, Prompt, collaborative/team player, regular attendance, adaptable, communicator, organized, consistent, compassionate, conflict resolution.

 - Associate’s Degree in Property Management or related discipline

 - Experience with Housing Authority procedures and documentation a plus (such as LIHTC, HOME, Section 8)

 Volunteers of America is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex including sexual orientation and gender identity, national origin, disability, protected Veteran Status, or any other characteristic protected by applicable federal, state, or local law